allcommerceai/devopsenv/README.md

 ## 4. Run Work Items
 1. apex created in vscode -> push to dev org -> go step by step pipeline
-2. create a field on Account -> pull to local vscode -> go step by step pipeline
+2. create a field on Account in scratch org -> pull to local vscode -> go step by step pipeline